Agent Control Plane Reference Architecture (ACP-RA)

 An agent forms an intent (“open PR,” “update config,” “provision account”).

-The agent requests action via the tool and action gateway (not direct tool access).
+The agent requests action via the Tool/Action Gateway (not direct tool access).

-The gateway calls the policy engine (PDP) with scope, work-unit constraints, attributes, and environment signals.
+The gateway calls the Policy Engine (PDP) with scope + work-unit constraints + attributes + environment signals.

-The policy decision returns allow or deny, required approvals, and budget impacts.
+The policy decision returns allow/deny + required approvals + budget impacts.

 Execution runs in a sandbox with brokered secrets and governed egress.